ryotarotsuda-avantcorp/ryotarotsuda-avantcorp/README.md

  - 🏢: Specialist at PRD / PDU / AVANT
  - 🧠: Expertise in Information Media, HCI, Computer Graphics, and Entertainment Systems
  - 💼: Career journey —
+   - Intern at **TeamLab**, working in Physical Computing and Computer Graphics.
-   - Product Manager at **GMO Group**, leading SaaS product development
+   - Product Manager at **GMO Internet Group**, Japan Director at [PlayCanvas](https://github.com/playcanvas), recognized Developer Expert in Web Frontend and WebGL.
-   - IT Strategy Consultant at **Avanade**, managing modernization projects for government agencies and mega banks (PM/PMO)
+   - Manager | FullStack Development at **Avanade**, leading IT consulting and upstream strategy for modernization projects across government agencies and mega bank.
-   - Currently building and shipping at **Avant**
+   - Currently working as a Specialist at the Product R&D Dept. at **Avant**, focusing on the research and development of next-gen products.
  - 🎨: Specialized in Web expression and UI/UX — blending deep structure with expressive interactivity
  - 💬: Pronouns: He/Him
  - 🚀: Always open to conversations around system design, user experience, or frontier tech.
 Let’s connect.